tcosmo/simcqca/README.md

 ## General
 - `ESC`: quit
 - `A`: outputs some performance information (FPS, vertex array size, etc..)
+## Simulation
+- `N`: next simulation step (Cellular Automaton-like evolution or sequential step depending on `--seq` flag, **Not implemented yet**)
+- `M`: runs simulation step until they are not in view anymore
+- `R`: resets the simulation
+- `P`:
+    - In row/column modes will outline one instance of the base conversion result in the 2D CQCA.
+The outlined column represents a number in base 3' (most significant trit on top) and thus in base 3 by mapping each cell (bit,carry) as follows: (0,0) maps to the trit 0, (0,1) maps to the trit 1, (1,0) maps to the trit 1 and (1,1) maps to the trit 2.
+The outlined row represents a number in base 2 (most significant bit to the left) by simply keeping each cell's bit and ignoring carries.
+Those two numbers are the same.
+The terminal reads those numbers for you but be careful of the 64 bits precision: if the row gets too big (>64 bits) the output will look like nonsense.
+    - In border mode, pressing `P` will run the simulation until it is complete (finite evolution space).
+    - In cycle mode, pressing `P` will run the simulation until the period of the 3-adic/2-adic expansion of the cycle is found.
+Will then output in the console the initial segment and period of that expansion (both little and big endian conventions). **Warning:** this printing is disabled in `v0.4`.

 ## Camera

 We recommend the use of an **optical mouse** to manage the camera as functions of the trackpad are not supported and keyboard camera controls potentially cumbersome to use.